Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Urban jungle garden

-Tree dandelion (Sonchus canariensis) – one of the fascinating exotic leaf shapes in Philip’s garden.
+Tree dandelion (Sonchus canariensis) – one of the fascinating exotic leaf shapes in Philip’s backyard.

-And for more exotic garden inspiration, Steven Edney and Lou Dowle’s tropical garden is nearby and is open for the NGS on the same day.
+And for more exotic garden inspiration, Steven Edney and Lou Dowle’s tropical garden is nearby and also opens for the NGS.

 There are a number of small gardens open for Faversham Open Gardens & Garden Market Day (held on the last Sunday in June every year).
-In 2023, it will be on the 25th June.
+See the NGS handbook for details.
 One of the most popular gardens that has opened in the past is this Derek Jarman-inspired garden.

 Paint your fence black